mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void Dispose([bool isDisposing](https://docs.microsoft.com/en-us/dotnet/api/system.boolean))

 Releases the unmanaged resources used by the FileAdapter and optionally releases the managed resources.

+#### Remarks
+The Dispose method is used to release the resources used by the FileAdapter.
+If the isDisposing parameter is true, both managed and unmanaged resources are released.
+If the isDisposing parameter is false, only unmanaged resources are released.
+This method is called by the public Dispose method and the Finalize method.
+Dispose invokes the protected Dispose method with the isDisposing parameter set to true.
+Finalize invokes Dispose with isDisposing set to false.When the isDisposing parameter is true, this method releases all resources held by any managed objects that this FileAdapter references.
+This method invokes the Dispose method of every object in m_file and FileObject that implements the IDisposable interface.

 ```cs
 void Dispose(bool isDisposing)